 “What are the most nutrient dense foods to eat” is one of the most common questions that people ask me.
-It’s easy to over eat your daily calorie budget, yet it is hard to reach yoru daily nutrient requirement.
+It’s easy to overeat your daily calorie budget, yet it is hard to reach your daily nutrient requirement.

 It’s not just about the vitamins